esm7/obsidian-map-view/README.md

 However, you can change or add map sources in the configuration with any service that has a tiles API using a standard URL syntax.

 There are many services of localized, specialized or just beautifully-rendered maps that you can use, sometimes following a free registration.
-See a pretty comprehensive list [here](https://wiki.openstreetmap.org/wiki/Tiles).
+See a pretty comprehensive list [here](https://wiki.openstreetmap.org/wiki/Raster_tile_providers).

+For providers that use an API key (e.g. MapTiler or Mapbox), consult the provider documentation for how to add the key to the API URL.
+For example, in MapTiler it would be `https://api.maptiler.com/maps/outdoor/{z}/{x}/{y}.png?key=ABCDEFGH`.

 Although that's the case with this plugin in general, it's worth noting explicitly that using 3rd party map data properly, and making sure you are not violating any terms of use, is your own responsibility.